-- downloading an app which prompts you to take medication
+- technology to remind you to take your medication

 Assistive Technology Smart Flat - Peterborough

-The equipment is fully operational from voice activated bed sensors, to property exit sensors and medication reminders.
+You can see how the equipment works.
 The Lifeline personal alarm system is also live so you can see how the control centre responds to calls.

 You are welcome to come along and visit the SMART flat by appointment.
 To book a time slot please call Peterborough City Council on 01733 747474 ((option Adult Social Care) or email: email@example.com giving your name, address and phone details.

 You can find out more on our Easy Read page and on the SMART Flat record.

 When you are over 18 years old any social care support you might need is organised by adult social care.

 If you have been getting care and support from children's social care services, you may be eligible for support from adult social care.